If you're asking yourself 'Do I need travel insurance?' the answer is probably 'yes'.

 Some home insurance policies have limited cover for valuables away from the home (called all risks), but home insurance will not cover all your luggage.
-Home insurance will not include any medical protection if you're taken ill while abroad.
-For this reason you can't rely just on your general insurance policy for travelling abroad.
+Home insurance will not include any medical protection if you're taken ill while abroad, or any liabilities.

-While you may get travel insurance cover with your packaged bank account or even your flight booking, it's important to check what is covered — these basic policies may not be enough to cover you in the event of an emergency, particularly if costly medical treatment is required.
+While you may get travel insurance cover with your packaged bank account or even your flight booking, it's important to check what is covered.
+These are often basic policies and may not be enough to cover you in the event of an emergency, particularly if costly medical treatment is required.

 A good insurance policy can also cover your baggage and reimburse you if you need to cancel your trip for a specified reason.
 Check with your bank the details and extent of the cover provided.
 It may cover you and a spouse, but not an unmarried partner or other family members.

 Some holiday companies give you the option to buy travel insurance at the same time as you book your holiday or your flight.
 While this may be convenient, it's best to shop around to see whether the policy you're being offered is good value.

 You need to check that there is sufficient cover for medical expenses, valuables, cancellation and curtailment and that all your activities are covered.
 You may be able to find a comparable policy that is cheaper.

 Here's a useful checklist for making sure that your travel insurance covers you.
 Check that: